Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the consequences of non-compliance with financial services regulations, especially as they relate to solicitors and law firms.
-As you revise this topic, focus on:
+For SQE1, you are required to understand the consequences of non-compliance with financial services regulations, especially as they relate to solicitors and law firms, with a focus on the following syllabus points:

 - the criminal and civil liabilities for unauthorised regulated activities under FSMA 2000